aRSSapp/arss-web/README.md

 ## Questions

-* Is it social if you can't react?
+* Is it social if you can't interact?
-* You can reshare but how to respond?
+* You can reshare but how do you respond?
 * How do you decentralise comments?
-* Encourage blog comments but with tools to limit spam, hate, trolls (e.g. Facebook and Instagram ML replacing comments with snakes 🐍, Microsoft's machine learning algorithm)
+* Encourage enabling blog comments but what are there tools to limit spam, hate, trolls? e.g. Facebook and Instagram Machine Learning mechanisms (replacing comments with snakes 🐍), Microsoft's machine learning algorithm

 ## How to get involved?